South Carolina Boat Registration: SCDNR Fees, Renewal & Title Rules (2026)

 Submit Application & Pay Fees

 Complete the registration form and pay the applicable fees.
-Deadline: 30 days after purchase.
+Timing note: 30 days

 4